 The following transcription is intended only for performing purpose and doesn't seek any critical goal.

-The time signatures, keys, notes' values, accidentals and colourings are as in the original manuscript, except that the perfect breves and the perfect brevis rests are dotted.
+The key, notes' values, accidents and colourings are as in the original manuscript, apart from:

+- the perfect breves and the perfect brevis rests are dotted.

-The C clefs are transposed in G and modern tenor clefs
+The C clefs are transposed in G clef and modern tenor clefs.